My criteria for a tiny SaaS

 After 20 years in business, we’ve learned who we are and what we want.
 We are not interested in building a big company or disrupting an industry.
 We like small products that we can build in a reasonable amount of time—and maintain without going bonkers.

-Following is a brief (and evolving1) criteria I use for helping to evaluate whether a product idea is worth further investigation.
+Following is a brief (and evolving) criteria I use for helping to evaluate whether a product idea is worth further investigation.
 Most times it invalidates the idea.
 This is great because it prevents us from building something that’s bound to fail.

 Any new product we build must be: